 Oxfam offer free entry to Camp Bestival in return for working three eight hour shifts.
 A refundable deposit of £220 is payable, which will be returned provided all shifts are completed as promised.
 In addition to free Camp Bestival tickets, Oxfam volunteers are provided with secure camping, hot tea & coffee, phone charging, and one meal token per shift.

 The roles available with Oxfam include checking wristbands at the main entrance and the arena entrance, wristband exchanges, disability viewing platforms, and stewarding within the arena.
 Shop volunteers are also required, who will work a different shift pattern, usually every day of the event.
 Shop volunteers have first access to the awesome clothing sold in the festival Oxfam charity shop, which is known to stockpile the best Oxfam charity shop donations from across the country.

 Check out Oxfam’s application system on their official website.

 Volunteering with FESTAFF

 The volunteering roles available at Camp Bestival include bar work, wristband checking, and information personnel.
 Specific shifts are not confirmed until on site, in contrast to other festival volunteering organisations who often confirm your shifts in advance.
-This would allow you to plan your weekend and ensure you see your favourite bands.

-However, one big advantage of volunteering with FESTAFF is they only charge a £20 deposit to applicants, which is refunded on site.
+One big advantage of volunteering with FESTAFF is they only charge a £20 deposit to applicants, which is refunded on site.
 Whilst they do charge a £15 administration fee on top, other volunteering organisations can charge deposits of up to £200 which may not be refunded for months after the event.